 For the foodie

 Good eats aren’t hard to find in Phoenix.
 Authentic Southwest and Mexican food are in nearly every neighborhood, so finding your favorite taco spot and zingy prickly pear margarita is a must.
-Phoenix, Scottsdale, Gilbert, and Chandler all have bustling downtown communities with a variety of local restaurants and fan-favorite bars within walking distance.
+Phoenix, Scottsdale, Gilbert, and Chandler all have bustling downtown communities, too.

 For the traveler